The Jumpstart Solution

 - 1 million + hours of service to preschool children in low-income communities.

-- 11.5 million + children engaged globally through Jumpstart's Read for the Record®
+- 2 million + readers globally through Jumpstart's Read for the Record®

 - 97% of Corps members report overall satisfaction with the program